lowmoya/AgendaApp/README.md

 Extra Setup for Mac or Linux:
 1) `chmod +x start.sh`

-Mac or Linux run instructions:
+Mac or Linux run instructions (within the root directory of the project, not server/):
 1) `./start.sh`

-Windows:
+Windows run instructions (within the root directory of the project, not server/):
 1) `node server/index.js`